ftm1337/docs/docs/welcome/terms.md

 ## Third Party Open Source Software and Third Party Services.

 Portions of the Platform may include third party open source software that are subject to third party terms and conditions (“Third Party Terms”).
 A list of any third party open source software and related Third Party Terms is available upon request.
 If there is a conflict between any Third Party Terms and the terms of this Agreement, then the Third Party Terms shall prevail but solely in connection with the related third party open source software.
-Notwithstanding anything in this Agreement to the contrary, Braavos makes no warranty or indemnity hereunder with respect to any third party open source software.
+Notwithstanding anything in this Agreement to the contrary, us makes no warranty or indemnity hereunder with respect to any third party open source software.

 When you use our Platform, you may also be using the services of one or more third parties.
 Your use of those and other third-party services (“Third-Party Services”) will be subject to the privacy policies, terms of use and similar policies and terms, and fees of those third party services.